lpaulic/knowhow/domains/software/build-systems/yocto-openembedded/bitbake.md

 - hardware configuration information

-They tell the build system what to build and put into the image to support a particular platorm.
+They tell the build system what to build and put into the image to support a particular platform.
 Extension used: `.conf`.
 Types of configuration files:
 - machine configuration options
 - distribution configuration options